Leisure Village, New Jersey

-Leisure Village is an unincorporated community and census-designated place (CDP) located within Lakewood Township, in Ocean County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 4,400.
+Leisure Village is an unincorporated community and census-designated place (CDP) located within Lakewood Township, in Ocean County, in the U.S. state of New Jersey.
+As of the 2010 United States census, the CDP's population was 4,400.
 The sprawling active adult community is also locally known as "Original" Leisure Village because it was the first of three neighboring active adult communities bearing similar names.
 Leisure Village East, and Leisure Village West are the other two communities nearby.
 Original Leisure Village (OLV) is also referred to by the moniker "The Village of Seven Lakes."